Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Understanding how to navigate between different pages and components in a React application using React Router opens up possibilities for creating more complex and interactive user interfaces.

 **#100DaysOfCode #ReactJS #ReactRouter #WebDevelopment**

+## Day 99: Nested Routes in React

+**Topics Covered:**
+- Implementing nested routes in React applications
+- Creating nested route structures using React Router

+**Today's Progress:**
+Explored the concept of nested routes in React using React Router.
+Learned how to create a hierarchical structure of routes where components are rendered within other components based on the URL.

+**Thoughts:**
+Nested routes provide a way to organize and structure complex React applications by breaking them down into smaller, manageable components.
+This approach enhances modularity and maintainability.

+**#100DaysOfCode #ReactJS #ReactRouter #WebDevelopment**